yottajunaid/Simple-Turtle-Race-Game/README.md

 - Feel free to explore and modify the code to enhance the game or add new features.

+- This Game can't be run on Termux.
+Only OS with GUI like Windows, linux, MacOS, etc

 ## Requirements

 - Python3